elegant-scipy/elegant-scipy/markdown/ch6.markdown

 but they are less essential species, so they end up with a lower foodrank.

-Although we won't do it here, Allesina and Pascual go on to model the ecological impact of species extinction, and indeed find that pagerank predicts ecological importance better than in-degree.
+Although we won't do it here, Allesina and Pascual go on to model the ecological impact of species extinction, and indeed find that PageRank predicts ecological importance better than in-degree.

-Before we move on though, we'll note that pagerank can be computed several different ways.
+Before we move on though, we'll note that PageRank can be computed several different ways.
 One way, complementary to what we did above, is called the *power method*, and it's quite, well, powerful!
 It stems from the [Perron-Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), which states, among other things, that a stochastic matrix has 1 as an eigenvalue, and that this is its *largest* eigenvalue.
-(The corresponding eigenvector is the pagerank vector.)
+(The corresponding eigenvector is the PageRank vector.)
 What this means is that, whenever we multiply *any* vector by $M$, its component pointing towards this major eigenvector stays the same, while *all other components shrink* by a multiplicative factor!
-The consequence is that if we multiply some random starting vector by $M$ repeatedly, we should eventually get the pagerank vector.
+The consequence is that if we multiply some random starting vector by $M$ repeatedly, we should eventually get the PageRank vector.

 SciPy makes this very efficient with its sparse matrix module: